How to Half 3/4 Teaspoon: Simple Tips for Perfect Measurements

 Leveling The Spoon

 Always level the spoon after scooping your ingredient.
-Use the back of a knife or a flat edge to gently scrape off any excess.
+Use the back of a knife or a dedicated measuring spoon leveler to gently scrape off any excess.
 This simple step ensures you don’t accidentally add too much.

 Imagine baking cookies where the difference between a level and heaping teaspoon changes the texture completely.
 Leveling your spoon helps maintain the exact balance your recipe needs.